California doctor who drove Tesla over cliff is charged with attempted murder

 A doctor who drove his Tesla over a notorious stretch of the California coastline has been charged with three counts of attempted murder, according to the San Mateo County District Attorney’s Office.

-Dharmesh Patel, 41, was recently released from hospital and booked into jail on suspicion of attempted murder and child abuse, authorities said.
+Dharmesh Patel, 41, was recently released from hospital and booked into jail on suspicion of attempted murder and child abuse where he is being held without bail, authorities said.

-Mr Patel is expected to be arraigned on charges on Monday, exactly four weeks after authorities say he deliberately drive his Tesla Model Y sedan off a sheer 250-foot cliff at Devil’s Slide, just south of San Francisco on the Pacific Coast Highway.
+Mr Patel, a radiologist from Pasadena, is expected to be arraigned on charges on Monday, exactly four weeks after authorities say he deliberately drive his Tesla Model Y sedan off a sheer 250-foot cliff at Devil’s Slide, just south of San Francisco on the Pacific Coast Highway.

 His wife and two young children aged 7 and 4 were injured in the crash.
 They have since been released from hospital.